ryancollingwood/Pokedex/README.md

 * Add a better narrative around the linear regression at the end of the notebook - possibly create an additional notebook.
 * Bring in the Pokemon abilities as `list` into the dataset to demonstrate Pandas.DataFrames abilit to handle "complex" variable types.

 ---

-# Contact

-If you find this useful, let me know.
-Even better if you're able to improve upon it, I'd love to hear from you.
-Feedback is welcome.

-@ryancollingwood - twitter https://github.com/ryancollingwood - github www.linkedin.com/in/ryancollingwood - LinkedIn

----

-# Legals

 I make no claims as the ownership of data.
 MIT license applies, so in short do what you will but please credit the appropriate people.